Ira Levin’s 1967 classic. I read my 1968 movie tie-in paperback.

 “Along with the Isadora Duncans and Theodore Dreisers,” he said, “the Bramford has housed a considerable number of less attractive personages.”

 Isadora Duncan (1877 or 1878 – 1927) was an American dancer who performed to acclaim throughout Europe.
-Born in California, she lived in Western Europe and the Soviet Union from the age of 22 until her death at age 49/50, when her scarf became entangled in the wheels and axle of the car she was riding.
+Born in California, she lived in Western Europe and the Soviet Union from the age of 22 until her death, when her scarf became entangled in the wheels and axle of the car she was riding.

 Theodore Dreiser (1871 – 1945) was an American novelist and journalist of the naturalist school.
 His novels often featured main characters who succeeded at their objectives despite a lack of a firm moral code.
 His best known novels include Sister Carrie (1900) and An American Tragedy (1925).